-Definition: This account is used to record the value of other investments owned by a federal entity.
+Definition: This account is used to record the value of other non-federal investments owned by a federal entity.
 This account does not close at year-end.

 Justification: There are existing USSGL’s that capture federal investment activity.
 To be properly reported on Schedule P Memo lines, it is necessary that this account only capture Non-Federal investment activity.
 There are no current Treasury Account Fund Symbols (TAFS) using this USSGL to report federal investments.